moein72002/AKS/README.md

 <h3>Adaptive Keyframe Sampling for Long Video Understanding </h3>

-The code will be released ASAP.
+We are currently in the process of code collection, with all codes expected to be finalized by March.

 ## Abstract